Kong/docs.konghq.com/app/_catalog/_init/my-extension/index.md

 name: # (required) The name of your extension.
   # Use capitals and spaces as needed.
+publisher: # (required) The name of the entity publishing this extension.
+  # Use capitals and spaces as needed.
+  # If you are an individual, you might choose to use your Github handle, or your name.
+  # If this is being published and supported by a company, please use your company name.
+  # Note that every extension by a given publisher must have the exact same value

 categories: # (required) Uncomment all that apply.
   #- authentication